-Amounts on deposit in a Debt Service Reserve Fund shall be applied by the Trustee in accordance with Section 6.06(a)(vi), to be applied ratably among all Series of Bonds secured by such Debt Service Reserve Fund, to the extent that amounts available in accordance with Section 6.06(a)(i) through (v) or Section 6.06(c)(i) through (v), as applicable, are insufficient therefor.
-Amounts on deposit in a Debt Service Reserve Fund shall be applied by the Trustee in accordance with either Section 6.06(a)(vi) or Section 6.06(c)(vi), or both, to the extent that amounts available in accordance with Section 6.06(a)(i) through (v) or Section 6.06(c)(i) through (v), or both, are insufficient therefor.
+Amounts on deposit in a Debt Service Reserve Fund shall be applied by the Trustee in accordance with Sections 6.06(a)(vii) or 6.06(e)(vii), to be applied ratably among all Series of Bonds secured by such Debt Service Reserve Fund to the extent that amounts available in accordance with Sections 6.06(a)(i) through (vi) and 6.06(f)(i) through (v), as applicable, are insufficient therefor.
+Amounts on deposit in a Debt Service Reserve Fund shall be applied by the Trustee in accordance with Sections 6.06(a)(vi) and 6.06(e)(vi), as applicable, to the extent that amounts available in accordance with Sections 6.06(a)(i) through (vi) and 6.06(e)(i) through (v), as applicable, are insufficient therefor.

 On the Business Day following each Related Bond Payment Date on which principal of a Series is due and payable, the Trustee shall transfer from a Clean Water Debt Service Reserve Fund, at the direction of the Board pursuant to a Board Officer Certificate, amounts in excess of the applicable Debt Service Reserve Fund Requirement to the Related Rebate Fund at the direction of the Board an amount equal to any Rebate Requirement (as provided in each Tax Certificate).
-Thereafter, any amounts in excess of a Debt Service Reserve Fund Requirement shall, to the extent such Clean Water Debt Service Reserve Fund was initially funded with proceeds of a Series, be transferred to the Clean Water Debt Service Fund and applied to pay Debt Service on the Bonds, and otherwise may be applied at the direction of the Board as set forth in a Board Officer Certificate to pay Bond Expenses or released from the lien of this Master Trust Indenture and the Master Payment and Pledge Agreement and applied by the Board for any lawful purpose.
+Thereafter, any amounts in excess of a Debt Service Reserve Fund Requirement shall, to the extent such Clean Water Debt Service Reserve Fund was initially funded with proceeds of a Series, be transferred to the Clean Water Debt Service Fund and applied to pay Debt Service on the Bonds, provided that State Match Portion may not be paid from principal repayments received on Pledged Project Obligations, and otherwise may be applied at the direction of the Board as set forth in a Board Officer Certificate to pay Bond Expenses or released from the lien of this Master Trust Indenture and the Master Payment and Pledge Agreement and applied by the Board for any lawful purpose, including without limitation into any account used for the purpose of identifying bond proceeds within the CWSRF.

 On the Business Day following each Related Bond Payment Date on which principal of a Series is due and payable, the Trustee shall transfer from a Drinking Water Debt Service Reserve Fund, at the direction of the Board pursuant to a Board Officer Certificate, amounts in excess of the applicable Debt Service Reserve Fund Requirement to the Related Rebate Fund at the direction of the Board an amount equal to any Rebate Requirement (as provided in each Tax Certificate).
-Thereafter, any amounts in excess of a Debt Service Reserve Fund Requirement shall, to the extent such Drinking Water Debt Service Reserve Fund was initially funded with proceeds of a Series, be transferred to the Drinking Water Debt Service Fund and applied to pay Debt Service on the Bonds, and otherwise may be applied at the direction of the Board as set forth in a Board Officer Certificate to pay Bond Expenses or released from the lien of this Master Trust Indenture and the Master Payment and Pledge Agreement and applied by the Board for any lawful purpose.
+Thereafter, any amounts in excess of a Debt Service Reserve Fund Requirement shall, to the extent such Drinking Water Debt Service Reserve Fund was initially funded with proceeds of a Series, be transferred to the Drinking Water Debt Service Fund and applied to pay Debt Service on the Bonds, provided that State Match Portion may not be paid from principal repayments received on Pledged Project Obligations, and otherwise may be applied at the direction of the Board as set forth in a Board Officer Certificate to pay Bond Expenses or released from the lien of this Master Trust Indenture and the Master Payment and Pledge Agreement and applied by the Board for any lawful purpose, including without limitation into any account used for the purpose of identifying bond proceeds within the DWSRF.

 Rebate Funds.
 There shall be deposited into a Clean Water Rebate Fund and a Drinking Water Rebate Fund such amounts as are required pursuant to the Related Tax Certificate.